+20.110.010: Parcel Area

-Chapter 20.110 - Measurements and Exceptions 20.110.010 - Parcel Area
+20.110.010 - Parcel Area

-Parcel area includes the total land area contained within the property lines of a parcel.
+- A. Parcel area includes the total land area contained within the property lines of a parcel.
 The zoning officer is authorized to approve an administrative adjustment to permit the construction of a detached house on a parcel that would otherwise be prohibited solely because the parcel does not comply with the minimum parcel area standards of the subject zoning district.
-Such administrative adjustments are subject to the procedures and criteria of 20.85.110.
+Such administrative adjustments are subject to the procedures and criteria of 20.85.110. - B. The minimum parcel area requirement does not apply to lots created in subdivisions, approved under MCA 76-3, chapters 5 and 6, after May 6, 2019. - C. The minimum parcel area requirement does not apply to TED Ownership Units (TOUs).

-20.110.050 - Setbacks

-F. Setbacks and Separation of Residential Buildings on TED Parcels
+20.110.050.F: Setbacks and Separation of Residential Buildings on TED Parcels (NEW SECTION)